 Starting in January 2022 we are introducing long-term support releases.
-The Aidbox team will backport security and critical bug fixes to LTS releases throughout a one-year support window.
+The Aidbox team will backport security and critical bug fixes to LTS releases throughout a two-year support window.

 Aidbox LTS releases are scheduled to be published twice a year.
 If you are not interested in getting new features on a monthly basis but want to get critical bug fixes, please consider switching to LTS releases.